Emanon42/ct-19-20/desc/part4/README.md

 ## 2. Write a Pass to Count Instructions

-Use the skeleton pass above and the [lecture notes from class](http://www.inf.ed.ac.uk/teaching/courses/ct/slides-16-17/llvm/4-lab3_intro.pdf) to write a simple pass to print the number of instructions in a function.
+Use the pass above and the [lecture notes from class](http://www.inf.ed.ac.uk/teaching/courses/ct/slides-16-17/llvm/4-lab3_intro.pdf) to write a simple pass to print the number of instructions in a function.

 NOTE!!
 LLVM will run your pass on EACH function.
 You do not need to use any module iterators.
 Only function and basic block iterators.